Unusual Options Activity Insight: McKesson | Benzinga

 Unusual Options Activity Insight: McKesson

-Shares of McKesson (NYSE:MCK) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $206.21.
+On Thursday, shares of McKesson (NYSE:MCK) saw unusual options activity.
+After the option alert, the stock price moved down to $198.76.

 - Sentiment: BEARISH